 Healthy Penguin Nation

-We do this by adhering to a holistic model of wellness that focuses on the whole employee - offering a wide range of resources that help contribute to optimal living in the six interactive dimensions that influence overall well-being.
+We do this by adhering to a holistic model of well-being that focuses on the whole person – offering a wide range of resources that support employees on their wellness journeys in Eight Dimensions that influence overall well-being.

 The emotional dimension requires ongoing self-examination and includes the ability to: